ChrisLPlumb91/soyzone/README.md

 The subheading "(A vegan café)" adds light humour to the header, further creating an atmosphere of friendliness and warmth, rather than intensity.
 This subheading was also necessary in order to ensure that the website's purpose is immediately apparent to a visitor.
 The heading itself is intended to be humorous, too.
 The choice of font for these elements further communicates the fact that they are intended to be humorous.

 The navigation menu can be used to return to the home page, or to navigate to the Menu and Contact Us pages, or to jump to the Find Us section of the home page.
 The links are ordered in terms of priority.
 People wouldn't be interested in knowing where to find the café if they did not know what kind of food and drink it offered, so the menu page precedes the jump link to the Find-Us section.
 They read the menus, and if they like what they see, they seek out the location of the café.
 The Contact Us page is the last link in the row, because it is more likely to be used after a person has visited the café itself.
 It is not likely that people will use it to ask about information that is already in the Find-Us section.
 The navigation bar also highlights the link to the page that you are currently on.

+Finally, the beginning of the first section can be seen at the bottom of the screen.
+This was a conscious choice, as without it, people might initially think that there is nothing else below the header.
+They would of course probably spot the scroll bar, but that moment of confusion shouldn't occur at all with the top of the first section being visible.
+This is a technique that I have used throughout the website.
 <hr>

 The <strong>footer</strong> is also used across the site.
 It contains links for four separate social media accounts associated with the page.